jrisc/krb5/doc/admin/enctypes.rst

 krb5 releases 1.17 and later flag deprecated encryption types (including ``des3-cbc-sha1`` and ``arcfour-hmac``) in KDC logs and kadmin output.  krb5 release 1.19 issues a warning during initial authentication if ``des3-cbc-sha1`` is used.

-Future releases will disable ``des3-cbc-sha1`` by default and eventually remove support for it.
+krb5 releases 1.18 and later remove single-DES and 3DES
+(downstream-only patch) enctype support.
+Microsoft Windows never supported 3DES.

 Migrating away from older encryption types